jquense/yup/README.md

-Mini
+Miniature
 =======================

 a js object schema validation.
 The api and style is definately inspired by/stolen from [Joi](https://github.com/hapijs/joi) which is an amazing library but generally too big and feature rich for my browser validation needs.
-Mini is a lean lib in the same spirit without the fancy features.
+Miniature is a lean lib in the same spirit without the fancy features.
 You can use it on the server as well, but in that case you might as well just use Joi.

 ## Usage